litvinova08/employee-creator/README.md

 - React Date Picker to allow date input

 ## Known issues
-since this is work in progress there are many growth zones and areas that need improvement.
+Since this is work in progress there are many growth zones and areas that need improvement.
 For example:
 - there is no validation on backend so the user attempts to access a DB via API/Postman, no data will de validated
 - create Employee component still uses fetch to post a new employee to a database
-- Delete Employee function is not available
+- delete Employee function is not available
 - no testing was implemented at this stage

 ## Future Goals